Vets-Who-Code/web-curriculum/README.md

     - Sets
     - Static Methods
     - Getters and Setters
     - JSON
     - Scope / Closures / Hoisting

 # Week 7 : APIs && Serving To The Web

--  DOM manipulation ( Again)
--  Fetch
-- Animation and Manipulating Graphics
-- Audio And Video APIs
-- Device APIs
-- Client-side Storage APIs
+-  Using Browser APIs
-- Third Party APIs
+- Using Third Party APIs
 - Serving to The Web
     - Github Pages
     - Netlify